suhas1992/knee_OA_staging/README.md

 ###  Reference

-A majority of the code repsoitory is borrowed from [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn) by Shaoqing Ren, Kaiming He, Ross Girshick and Jian Sun.
+A significant portion of the code repsoitory is borrowed from [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn) by Shaoqing Ren, Kaiming He, Ross Girshick and Jian Sun.